Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Additional Results for Mean Protection

-where $U_{ij}$ are i.i.d. random variables from $t$ distribution with degree of freedom $5$.
+where $U_{ij}$ are i.i.d. random variables from a $t$ distribution with degree of freedom $5$.
 We conduct the same experiments and report the results in Figure~\ref{fig: error via basis expansion and t distribution}.
-One interesting observation is that when $e_{i}$ are generated from basis expansion with heavy tail coefficients, the PSS and PCV are more aligned with each other in S-2 and S-3.
+One interesting observation is that when $e_{i}$ are generated from a basis expansion with heavy-tailed coefficients, the PSS and PCV are more aligned with each other in S-2 and S-3.